dotnet/AspNetCore.Docs/aspnetcore/fundamentals/primitives/change-tokens.md

 ## Monitoring cached file changes

 File content is cached in-memory using [IMemoryCache](/dotnet/api/microsoft.extensions.caching.memory.imemorycache).
-In-memory caching is described in the [Introduction to in-memory caching](xref:performance/caching/memory) topic.
-When an app finds cached content to return, it returns that content without regard to whether or not the source content has changed.
-In these cases, the content in the cache has become *stale* (outdated).
+In-memory caching is described in the [In-memory caching](xref:performance/caching/memory) topic.
+Without taking additional steps, *stale* (outdated) data is returned from a cache if the source data has changed.

-Stale cached content is a common problem in apps that use caching.
-For example, cached file content returned on a [sliding expiration](/dotnet/api/microsoft.extensions.caching.memory.memorycacheentryoptions.slidingexpiration) period isn't updated if the file is changed but requests for the cached file content continually arrive within the sliding expiration window.
-Each request renews the sliding expiration period, and the file is never reloaded into the cache.
-Any app features that use the file's cached content are subject to possibly using stale content.
+For example, ignoring the status of a source file for cached file data on a [sliding expiration](/dotnet/api/microsoft.extensions.caching.memory.memorycacheentryoptions.slidingexpiration) period leads to stale cache data when the file is changed but the caching system isn't notified.
+Each request for the data renews the sliding expiration period, but the file is never reloaded into the cache.
+Any app features that use the file's cached content are subject to possibly receiving stale content.

 Using change tokens in a file caching scenario avoids the possibility of recovering stale file content from the cache.
 The sample app demonstrates an implementation of the approach.

-The sample establishes a static method to return file content.
+The sample establishes a static method, `GetFileContent`, to return file content.
 The method uses a retry algorithm with exponential back-off to cover cases where a file lock is temporarily preventing a file from being read (*Utilities/Utilities.cs*):

 [!code-csharp[Main](change-tokens/sample/Utilities/Utilities.cs?name=snippet2)]

 A `FileService` is created to handle cached file lookups.
-The `GetFileContents` method of the service attempts to obtain file content from the in-memory cache and return it to the caller (*Services/FileService.cs*).
+The `GetFileContent` method call of the service attempts to obtain file content from the in-memory cache and return it to the caller (*Services/FileService.cs*).

 If cached content isn't found using the cache key, which is the file path in this example, the following actions are taken:

 1. The file content is obtained using `GetFileContent`.
-1. The file content is cached with a sliding expiration period.
+1. A change token is obtained from the file provider with [IFileProviders.Watch](/dotnet/api/microsoft.extensions.fileproviders.ifileprovider.watch) whose callback is triggered when the file is modified.
-1. If no change token has been established for the file, a change token is created using the [IFileProviders.Watch](/dotnet/api/microsoft.extensions.fileproviders.ifileprovider.watch) method with a callback that loads the file's content and caches it using the file path as the key.
+1. The file content is cached with a [sliding expiration](/dotnet/api/microsoft.extensions.caching.memory.memorycacheentryoptions.slidingexpiration) period.
+The change token is attached with [MemoryCacheEntryExtensions.AddExpirationToken](/dotnet/api/microsoft.extensions.caching.memory.memorycacheentryextensions.addexpirationtoken) to evict the cache entry if the file changes while it's cached.

 [!code-csharp[Main](change-tokens/sample/Services/FileService.cs?name=snippet1)]

-The `FileService` is registered in the service container (*Startup.cs*):
+The `FileService` is registered in the service container along with the memory caching service (*Startup.cs*):

 [!code-csharp[Main](change-tokens/sample/Startup.cs?name=snippet4)]